Baby Universe Nucleation Probability Calculator

 • Homogeneous region: the chosen volume is assumed uniform and equally likely to nucleate everywhere.

-• Independent events: nucleations are treated as independent (Poisson).
-In reality, one nucleation could alter the region and affect subsequent events.
+• Independent events: nucleations are treated as independent and therefore Poisson distributed.

 Frequently asked questions

 Not exactly.
-The CDL framework includes gravity and can change both the critical radius and the action.
+The Coleman–De Luccia framework includes gravity and can change both the critical radius and the action.
 This calculator uses a flat-spacetime thin-wall expression as a baseline.
-You can still use it to build intuition, but you should not treat it as a substitute for a gravitational bounce calculation.
+It is useful for intuition, but it is not a substitute for a full gravitational bounce calculation.

 Can the probability exceed 1?

-What should I do if I get “≈ 0” for every input?
+What should I do if I get approximately 0 for every input?

 That outcome is common because the exponential suppression is extremely strong.
-To see nonzero values, try decreasing σ by a factor of 2–10 or increasing Δρ by a factor of 10–100, and keep V and T large.
+To reveal nonzero values, try decreasing σ by a factor of 2 to 10 or increasing Δρ by a factor of 10 to 100, while keeping V and T large.
 The sensitivity is dominated by σ4 and Δρ−3 in the action.

-If you are reading this as a physics learner: the main takeaway is not the specific number, but the structure of the calculation—critical radius from energy balance, action from the bounce, and probability from a Poisson process.
+If you are reading this as a physics learner, the main takeaway is not the specific number but the structure of the calculation: critical radius from energy balance, action from the bounce, rate from exponential suppression, and total event chance from a Poisson process over spacetime volume.

 Positive value required.
 Larger Δρ generally increases the nucleation probability in this model.